 There are some modifications to be done since the 285 profile tire will scrub at full lock on the stock suspension.
 You’ll have to get the heat gun out and do the melt mod to keep the rub to a minimum.
 In most cases, anything larger than 265/75/16 will definitely rub.
 There are many Frontier owners who are running 285/70/17 that reported it required a bit of modification and molding to prevent the rubbing.

 The rubbing occurs on the rear outer corners of the fender well, against the mud flaps.
 Rubbing also happens on the Front corner against the lower plastic valance.

 How Will Fuel Economy Be Affected?

 So, before you do the big tire upgrade, make sure you understand your fuel economy WILL be negatively affected!
 Sure, your truck will look more aggressive, have better traction, and perform better off-road, however, it all comes at a price.
-Also, depending how big you go, it might not even be more than 4kg heavier per wheel, however, this makes a big difference in torque applied on the wheels, and if you decide to go bigger than a 33” tire, then re-gearing is highly recommended.
+Also, depending on how big you go, it might not even be more than 4kg heavier per wheel, however, this makes a big difference in torque applied on the wheels, and if you decide to go bigger than a 33” tire, then re-gearing is highly recommended.

 There are many variables to consider before dropping a load on expensive oversized tires.
 You should first determine what the primary application for the upgrade is.
-Is it purely for aesthetics or will you need maximum practicality, off road ability, while maintaining maximum articulation?
+Is it purely for aesthetics or will you need maximum practicality, off-road ability, while maintaining maximum articulation?

-Will you be Overlanding regularly, which requires a tire with a higher load-carrying capacity.
+Will you be Overlanding regularly, which requires a tire with a higher load-carrying capacity?
 Are you planning on fitting other accessories at a later stage?
 Will you be hauling or towing?
 This will determine what kind of suspension package you should opt for, which will also allow the vehicle to accommodate larger tires.